lapointtravels/lapoint/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.10.4 =
+* replace back the PNG links when restoring a PNG converted to JPG
+* fix incompatibility with Dynamics 365 Integration plugin
+* improve restore capabilities after certain types of PNG to JPG errors which left the media item in an unconsistent state.
+* remove AUTH credentials on server too, if removed in plugin's settings.
+* more performance improvements to PNG 2 JPG conversion
+* fix replacing PNG urls having http:// instead of https:// for a SSL site. (and viceversa)
+* fix string not appearing in translations

+= 4.10.3 =
+* improvements to context help beacon
+* performance improvements to PNG to JPG conversion

+= 4.10.2 =
+* fix error when listing Other media in some circumstances

+= 4.10.1 =
+* fix missing file from commit

+= 4.10.0 =
+* option to exclude thumbnails from optimization
+* options to delete Cloudflare cache for optimized images
+* method to define affilate codes for themes
+* error message when restore could not be performed
+* better handling of situations with files with different owner but with write permissions for all
+* fix bug for inner resize when setting and unsetting the resize parameter
+* fix bug for third-party WebP thumbnails registered in the 'sizes' metadata array which were sent to optimization.
+* check if function mb_convert_encoding exists before using it

+= 4.9.1 =
+* fix error for older WP versions which don't have wp_raise_memory_limit

+= 4.9.0 =
+* inline help beacon
+* fix exclude patterns not working after last update
+* handle situations when not enough memory to convert from PNG to JPG.
+* fix particular situations where there was no 'file' property in the metadata.
+* fix slider optimized percent over the bulk warning box.
+* display the x close link for the bulk warning box.

+= 4.8.10 =
+* restore compatibility with PHP 5.2.x
+* finding unlisted thumbnails - don't bother if dialog dismissed.
+* force JS initialization after 10 sec. if external error on the document.load thread prevented it.
+* onboarding - small text changes
+* images added from the front-end sometimes have get_attached_file() null when hook called, delay the check and processing in this case, instead of marking as Optimization N/A.
+* compatibility with s3-offload pro plugin
+* fix to time estimate at bulk, which sometimes was displaying x hours and 60 minutes left.
+* confirm popup when deleting backups.

+= 4.8.9 =
+* On some multisites installed in a subdirectory, the get_home_path() doesn't return the subdirectory, fallback to ABSPATH
+* Sometimes images are not PNG even if they have .png extension.
+Don't try to convert them if imagecreatefrompng returns false.
+* Get an aproximate row count for InnoDB tables to optimize the speed, but fallback to normal count(*) for MyISAM
+* Fix several warnings ($thumbsMissing not an array, $found is not set, etc.)
+* Return error message when folder could not be found, when adding other media folders
+* More info to some API errors

+= 4.8.8 =
+* fix for trying to convert .png files that are not png actually
+* fix for installs which don't have PHP GD - deactivate the png 2 jpg conversion
+* fix for unserialize warnings
+* improvements in bulk speed when passing through already optimized images.
+* fix unsupported usage of const by third party punycode.js
+* fix emails with new root domains like user@domain.store
+* fix unsupported flock problem
+* hidden button pending cleanup
+* fix javascript not being able to generate the actions menu upon image being optimized while inside the image edit and displaying false instead

+= 4.8.7 =
+* fix bug of the resize minimum size alert not dismissing

+= 4.8.6 =
+* alert user when the plugin doesn't have rights to write to the uploads folder

+= 4.8.5 =
+* drop usage of the PHP session / wp_option for the priority queue - use a flat file instead.

+= 4.8.4 =
+* fix compatibility problem with WP 4.9 when editing source files with the new built-in editor
+* fix restore converted PNGs in some situations
+* fix some minor warnings
+* refactor png2jpg functions in another class
+* add compatibility with PHP 5.2
+* generate WebP urls - account for settings with different scheme (http - https)

+= 4.8.2 =
+* fix minified punycode.js not generated because of ECMA6 not supported by YUI...

+= 4.8.1 =
+* fix notice that would not dismiss

+= 4.8.0 =
+* propose best plans options for optimizing all images
+* option to optimize or not the found unlisted thumbs, alert the user about them.
+* convert png to jpeg also when doing bulk if option set.
+Also search for usages of the image and replace the URLs in the content.
+* fix compatbility problem with S3 Offload which caused sending two different sets of URLs for an image.
+* trim site_url output - found a client case where it ended with a tab...
+* all wp_options with autoload=no
+* subscribe and get the API Key directly from the plugin
+* minify all js and css files
+* performance improvements for the picture tag generation
+* retina versions of the icons
+* fix compatibility with PHP 5.3 for using class:: inside closures
+* fix "Optimize 0 thumbnails" in column menu generated from Javascript.

+= 4.7.2 =
+* fix wrong use of _ function which displayed warning

+= 4.7.1 =
+* Deactivate conversion from PNG to JPG for the previous images, until we find a solution for the posts that refer these images.
+* Minor fix to bulk (last item in Media Library sometimes was left unoptimized)

+= 4.7.0 =
+* convert PNG images to JPG option
+* action called upon optimizing an image: do_action('shortpixel_image_optimized', $post_id);
+* monitor Other Media folders for changes every hour
+* button to delete all ShortPixel metadata making ShortPixel forget it optimized the images in Media Library
+* plugin images at @2x
+* cleanup Other Media tables
+* fix wp-options that would not save in some circumstances
+* fix generate webp <picture> tags when post guids are absolute URLs and image URLs are changed, or when site has HTTP/HTTPS versions
+* fix problem with AMP pages when generating the <picture> tags - when using AMP for WP plugin AMP pages are not changed.

+= 4.6.0 =
+* add a filter option to the Other Media table
+* fixes in order to comply with WP plugin guidelines

+= 4.5.5 =
+* max thumbs constant - no more than this number of thumbs will be optimized in one pass
+* fix problem with webp <picture> tag when using Fusion Builder
+* really hide the API key everywhere when configured so

+= 4.5.3 =

+* fix Javascript error in bulk in some cases

+= 4.5.2 =

+* fix readme again

+= 4.5.1 =

+* fix readme

+= 4.5.0 =

+* replace img tags in front-end with picture tags, and include the webp images
+* actions menu in Media Library
+* option to compare the optimized (main) image with the original in Media Library

+= 4.4.2 =

+* fix wrong custom path in some cases

+= 4.4.1 =

+* fix warnings on PHP 7.1 for empty array settings.

 = 4.4.0 =